Facing U.S. storm, VW set for easier ride in Europe on emissions scandal

 EU states are also reluctant to mete out tough financial penalties, because of an unwritten rule in the 28-member club that some national interests are sacred, according to the EU sources - and Germany's car industry has traditionally been one of them.

 VW, Europe's biggest motor manufacturer, employs more than 750,000 people in Germany, and has been a symbol of the nation's engineering prowess.
-VW, Daimler and BMW, Germany's big three German carmakers, hauled in revenues of 413 billion euros in 2014, far bigger than the German federal budget, which stood at just under 300 billion.
+VW, Daimler (DAIGn.DE) and BMW (BMWG.DE), Germany's big three German carmakers, hauled in revenues of 413 billion euros in 2014, far bigger than the German federal budget, which stood at just under 300 billion.

 Even if the European Commission wanted to impose penalties on VW, its powers are curbed.
 The EU executive can directly only impose financial sanctions on trade and competition issues.
 Lucas Bergkamp, a partner at law firm Hunton and Williams in Brussels, said any change to that "would be a huge step".